 In November 1994, the voters approved a constitutional amendment to limit state revenues (Article VII, Sec.
 1, FL Const.).
 Placed before the voters by act of the Legislature (HJR 2053), the amendment limits state revenues to a specific dollar amount that is increased annually by an approximation of the growth rate in Florida's economy.
-If more revenue is collected than is permitted by this limit, it may not be spent; excess revenues must be deposited in the Budget Stabilization Fund unless the Legislature, by two-thirds vote of both houses, decides to do otherwise.
+If more revenue is collected than is permitted by this limit, it may not be spent; excess revenues must be deposited in the Budget Stabilization Fund until the fund reaches its maximum allowable balance, and thereafter refunded to taxpayers.
+The Legislature, by two-thirds vote of both houses, may decide to do otherwise.
 In any year, the revenue limit is determined by multiplying the average annual growth rate in Florida personal income over the previous five years by the amount of revenue permitted under the cap in the previous year.